SoftUni-Internal/interactive-content/EN/02-Generics/04-Type-Erasure.md

 Another important term in Java generics is **type erasure**.

-To implement generic behaviour, the Java compiler applies type erasure.
+To implement generic behavior, the Java compiler applies type erasure.

-**Type erasure** is a process in which the compiler **replaces** a generic parameter with an actual class or bridge method.
+**Type erasure** is a process in which the compiler **replaces** a generic parameter with an actual class or a bridge method.

-In type erasure, the compiler ensures that no extra classes are created and there is no runtime overhead.
+With type erasure, the compiler ensures that no extra classes are created and there is no runtime overhead.

 How type erasure works: